Dooders/Dooders/docs/Learning.md

 ### Neural Networks

-A cognitive and intuitive design approach, utilizing a straightforward neural network with back-propagation, is being utilized to direct the movements of a Dooder towards a target, such as Energy or another Dooder.
+The default design uses a straightforward neural network with back-propagation.
 The weights and biases in the neural network serve as a genetic memory, recording information over successive iterations that are directly inaccessible to the Dooder.
 However, the weights can be modified based on the experiences and decisions made by the Dooder (model training).

+The weights that fit closest to the simulation dynamics will persist through generations of Dooders.

 ### Future Research